Fatima-Kll/IoT-Intrusion-Detection/README.md

  - TCP and UDP flooding (during traffic generation) Each attack script is located in: attack-scripts/

 ## 📊 Dataset

-- Traffic was captured in **PCAP format** - Converted to **CSV files** - Labeled as *normal* or *attack* - The dataset is not included in this repository due to size and security considerations.
+- Traffic was captured in **PCAP format** - Converted to **CSV files** - Labeled as *normal* or *attack*
+- The dataset is not included in this repository due to size and security considerations.
-All steps for traffic generation, preprocessing, and dataset construction are documented to ensure reproducibility , 📁 Dataset fils:
+- All steps for traffic generation, preprocessing, and dataset construction are documented to ensure reproducibility

-data/data_description.md
+- 📁 Dataset file:  data/data_description.md

 > dataset and PCAP files are not included for size and security reasons.